Sunday, 19 January 2025

 As Washington ramps its restrictions, government-backed funds have become the driving force behind semiconductor investment in China.
 Beijing’s focus on boosting the chip industry aligns with its push to counter US policies targeting advanced technology.

-Measures taken by the US include a pending ban on American investments in China’s semiconductor and (AI) sectors and a growing trade blacklist.
+Measures taken by the US include a pending ban on American investments in China’s semiconductor and artificial intelligence (AI) sectors and a growing trade blacklist.
 These steps aim to limit China’s access to cutting-edge technologies, which the US fears could be used to modernise its military capabilities.

 China’s government funds have responded by doubling down on domestic investments.
 The “Big Fund,” officially known as the China Integrated Circuit Industry Investment Fund, has become a cornerstone of the country’s semiconductor ambitions.
 Launched in 2014, its first phase allocated 138.7 billion yuan, while the second phase committed 204.1 billion yuan in 2019.
 This year, a third phase, Big Fund III, was set up with a record 344 billion yuan in registered capital.